GDPR in the food chain – do you know what it will mean for your business?

 This relates to all businesses you might work with, such as suppliers, engineers or organisations you may use to store your data, or back up your database, off-site.

-Everyone on your database has opted in and that you uphold their rights when it comes to accessing their data and objecting to its use
+Everyone on your database has opted in and you uphold their rights when it comes to accessing their data and objecting to its use

 You are able to remove personal data or are able to update it within your database